 All stream reaches sampled are divided into 11 transects.
 In each of these, we collect a variety of data on substrate size, riparian and fish habitat, large woody debris, and various measures of human disturbance.

-All of these data are recorded in electronic field forms loaded onto electronic field tablets.
-Once the data are uploaded directly into our Environmental Information Management (EIM) database from the electronic field forms, 262 habitat metrics are generated and reported in EIM.
-More information about the habitat metrics generated and detailed information about the methods we use are provided in the links below.
+Raw habitat data are recorded in electronic field forms loaded on tablets.
+The data are uploaded directly into our Watershed Health database, where 262 habitat metrics are calculated and reported.
+More information about the habitat metrics and the methods we use are provided in the links below.

 Get guidance for use of electronic field forms by directly contacting the Watershed Health Monitoring Database Coordinator.